 The Pollner family’s commitment is to invite working journalists with diverse and distinguished backgrounds to share their experiences with the school’s best students in a seminar devoted to a topic of the Pollner professor’s choosing.
+Professors chosen for fall will focus on writing and reporting.
+The spring semester will be devoted to visual or online journalism or the business of journalism.
 And because Anthony was most devoted to his work at the Kaimin, the Pollner professor's most important responsibility is to work daily with the Kaimin staff to help them hone their skills.

-The Pollner professor also delivers a public lecture on a journalism issue in a presentation that attracts an audience from the campus and the Missoula community.
+The Pollner professor also delivers a public lecture or a professional workshop on a journalism issue in a presentation that attracts an audience from the campus, the community, and the region.

 Click here for more information on how to apply to become the next T. Anthony Pollner Professor at the School of Journalism.

 Photo: Former journalism student, Anthony Pollner, in whose honor the Pollner Professorship is offered.